 However, a perfect barbecue evening doesn't just depend on good company - you also need the right equipment.
 The perfect equipment depends on the situation.
-For example, a campfire is good for outings and walks in the countryside but a traditional coal or gas barbecue is a trusty companion for family parties in your garden.
-Anyone wanting to have a cosy barbecue around the table even if the weather isn't so good can do this easily with a modern electric barbecue.
+For example, a campfire is good for camping but a traditional coal or gas barbecue is a trusty companion for family parties in your garden.
+Anyone wanting to have a cosy barbecue around the table even if the weather is less than perfect can do this easily with a modern electric barbecue.

 To enjoy all the fun of a barbecue at any time and to make barbecue evenings the highlight of your summer, follow these rules for success: